deepset-ai/haystack/docs/_src/api/api/primitives.md

 values can be: 'recall_single_hit', 'recall_multi_hit', 'mrr', 'map', 'precision'
 - `answer_metric`: the answer metric worst queries are calculated with. values can be: 'f1', 'exact_match' and 'sas' if the evaluation was made using a SAS model.
-- `document_metric_threshold`: the threshold for the document metric (only samples above selected metric threshold will be considered)
+- `document_metric_threshold`: the threshold for the document metric (only samples below selected metric threshold will be considered)
-- `answer_metric_threshold`: the threshold for the answer metric (only samples above selected metric threshold will be considered)
+- `answer_metric_threshold`: the threshold for the answer metric (only samples below selected metric threshold will be considered)
 - `eval_mode`: the input on which the node was evaluated on.
 Usually nodes get evaluated on the prediction provided by its predecessor nodes in the pipeline (value='integrated').